kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Global configurations with the IBM solution for Collaborative Lifecycle Management (CLM) 6.0.1

+### PublishedAt
+2015-12-14T14:20:34Z

-### PublishedAt: 2015-12-14T14:20:34Z
+### Tags

-### Tags: ['project area', 'configuration', 'global configuration', 'baseline', 'stream', 'component', 'variant', 'branch', 'baseline staging stream', 'configuration management', 'global configuration management', 'configuration lead', 'system', 'product', 'reuse', 'trace', 'compare', 'context', 'project area configuration', 'automation', 'automated baselines', 'automated streams', 'automated variants', 'tags', 'custom attribute values', 'links']
+['project area', 'configuration', 'global configuration', 'baseline', 'stream', 'component', 'variant', 'branch', 'baseline staging stream', 'configuration management', 'global configuration management', 'configuration lead', 'system', 'product', 'reuse', 'trace', 'compare', 'context', 'project area configuration', 'automation', 'automated baselines', 'automated streams', 'automated variants', 'tags', 'custom attribute values', 'links']

-### Description:
+### Description
 The global configuration overview video provides an introduction to the main features in the 6.0.1 IBM® Global Configuration Management application, with an emphasis on variant and baseline automation.
 This video is geared toward users in the Configuration Lead role, but users interested in learning about global configurations with configuration management will find this video useful.

 ### Movie: